Computer | Laptop Port

 fig. parallel port

-Let's look at how data flow in both serial and parallel port with this below image.
+Let's look at how data flow in both serial and parallel port with the below image.

 PS/2 port stands for Personal System/2 port which was introduced to the world by IBM in 1987.
 It was used by an older PC for connecting a mouse or keyboard to an IBM PC-compatible computer system.
 It is round and consists of 6 pins.
 In most cases, the green color PS/2 port is used by mice and the purple color PS2/ is used for the keyboard.